AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 >[!IMPORTANT]
 >
 > Platform will try to convert strings to dates as best as possible.
 However, these conversions can lead to undesirable results.
-For example, the string value "11112020" matches the pattern "MMddyyyy",
+For example, the string value "12112020" matches the pattern "MMddyyyy", but the user may have intended for the date to be read with the pattern "ddMMyyyy".
+As a result, users should explicitly mention the date format for strings.

 ### Date/time format strings